jmspit/dodo/DEVELOPER.md

   wait-sleep listener-sleep-ms for 1 to poll-batch socket events if ( !timeout ) {
-    for new-connection events, setup the sockets, queue the handshake for existing connections with events, queue the requestResponse cycle }
+    for new-connection events, setup the sockets, queue the handshake for existing connections with events, queue the readSocket cycle }
 ```